How to Install Fail2Ban on CentOS Stream 10 (2026 Guide)

 Step 2: Install Fail2Ban on CentOS Stream 10

-Once EPEL is enabled, install Fail2Ban using DNF:
+With EPEL enabled, install Fail2Ban using the DNF package manager:

 sudo dnf install fail2ban -y